Kurt Kitayama Betting Profile: The Sentry - PGA TOUR

 Kitayama's Recent Performances

-- Kitayama has finished in the top 20 in one of his last five tournaments.
+- Kitayama has finished in the top 20 in one of his last five events.

 - Kitayama has finished with a better-than-average score in one of his last five tournaments.

-- He has finished with an average score of 1 those five times he's made the cut.
+- In his last five appearances, his average score has been +1.

-- In terms of driving distance, Kurt Kitayama has averaged 306.3 yards in his past five starts.
+- Kurt Kitayama has averaged 306.3 yards off the tee in his past five tournaments.

-- In his past five starts, Kitayama is averaging -3.703 Strokes Gained: Putting.
+- Kitayama is averaging -3.703 in terms of Strokes Gained: Putting in his past five tournaments.

 - Looking at Strokes Gained: Total, Kitayama has an average of -2.941 in his past five tournaments.